 International Students Verification

 Since students with GIT would be coming from Pentecostal and Evangelical churches, a number of student verifications will be applied.
-These can include:•Prospective students need to provide a copy of a legal identity document, such passport or national ID card.•The pastor of the church will verify the identity of the students by a signed declaration.•A Skype (or similar software) meeting will take place between a GIT staff member to (1) verify the students likeness and (2) assess the language ability of the applicant.•The above are necessary before the prospective students send in their applications.This procedure will apply for students that are able to come to Malta to study, or studying by distance learning.
+These can include:•Prospective students need to provide a copy of a legal identity document, such passport or national ID card.•The pastor of the church will verify the identity of the students by a signed declaration.•A Skype (or similar software) meeting will take place between a GIT staff member to (1) verify the students likeness and (2) assess the language ability of the applicant if studying in English. oSeveral of our courses are translated into several languages.
+If students are using study guides in their respective language, we will consider this in regards to their English fluency. •The above are necessary before the prospective students send in their applications.This procedure will apply for students that are able to come to Malta to study, or studying by distance learning.

 Modes of study in Malta.